crate/crash/docs/formats.rst

 Response formats
 ================

-Crash supports multiple output formats.

-You can select between output formats below using either :ref:`commands` or :ref:`options`:
+When using either :ref:`commands` or :ref:`options`: you can select one of the below output formats for the response to your command.

 .. contents::
    :local: